altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

-Altina the Sword Princess Volume 2 Chapter 3
+### Altina the Sword Princess Volume 2 Chapter 3
-Regis was reading his book in the conference room.
+Regis was reading his book in the conference room.<br/>

 "Good morning!
 You are up early."<br/>

-Altina appeared while using her towel to wipe her neck.
+Altina appeared while using her towel to wipe her neck.<br/>

-"Ah, morning," Regis greeted in return.
+"Ah, morning," Regis greeted in return.<br/>

 "Should I say it’s early, or is it late..."<br/>